dawnex3/SIGMOD2025Contest-Kirara/README.md

 # SIGMOD Contest 2025 Runner-up Solution

-This project is **TeamKirara's** submission for the **SIGMOD Contest 2025**, achieving **2nd place** in the final evaluation.
-For detailed information on the contest problem, environment, and execution instructions, please refer to the official [SIGMOD Contest 2025 website](https://sigmod-contest-2025.github.io/).
+> [!IMPORTANT]
+>
+> This branch is a prototype implementation of our team's push-based execution engine.
+It is not the final submitted implementation and it's not fully tested.

+We tried a push-based execution engine during the contest and implemented a simple prototype, here are some notes from the implementation.

 ## Team Members